Spanish-English Translation and Interpretation

-The closely related fields of translation and interpreting are becoming increasingly important in today's society.
+The closely related fields of translation and interpretation are becoming increasingly important in today's society.
 With the growing importance of Spanish, the need for qualified interpreters and translators continues to rise.
-The translation and interpreting program at Northwestern College has been developed to equip the student with the necessary knowledge, tools and abilities to become a competent interpreter and translator.
+The translation and interpretation program at Northwestern College has been developed to equip you with the necessary knowledge, tools and abilities to become a competent interpreter and translator.

 Successful professional interpreters and translators have a wide range knowledge in many subject areas.
-As such, a liberal arts education is key to future success in the field, and interpreting and translation students are encouraged to take additional courses in different subject areas.
-Furthermore, the seven specific courses in translation and interpretation are designed to give the necessary theoretical platform for successful translation and interpreting.
-As students advance through the program, they will learn to apply the theoretical principles as well as the knowledge acquired in other Liberal Arts courses in order to achieve superior translation and interpreting outcomes.
+As such, a liberal arts education is key to future success in the field, and as an interpretation and translation major, you are encouraged to take additional courses in different subject areas.
+Furthermore, the seven specific courses in translation and interpretation are designed to give you the necessary theoretical platform for successful translation and interpretation.
+As you advance through the program, you will learn to apply the theoretical principles as well as the knowledge acquired in other liberal arts courses in order to achieve superior translation and interpretation outcomes.

-The translation and interpreting program is intended for incoming bilingual students (those students who are seeking to improve their knowledge of Spanish should enroll in the regular Spanish major) and requires a minimum of seven semesters to complete.
-During the earlier courses in the program, the focus will be on translating and interpreting from the students' B language into their A language; however, as students progress through the program, there will be increasing emphasis as well on working from the A language into the B language.
-Courses focus on a wide range of subject areas and include a strong emphasis on service learning--thereby providing real world experience for the students --as well as an ongoing focus on moral, ethical and Christian considerations for interpreters and translators.
+The translation and interpretation program is intended for incoming bilingual students and requires a minimum of seven semesters to complete.
+(Those students who are seeking to improve their knowledge of Spanish should enroll in the regular Spanish major.)
+During the earlier courses in the program, the focus will be on translating and interpreting from your B language into your A language; however, as you progress through the program, there will be increasing emphasis on working from the A language into the B language as well.
+Courses focus on a wide range of subject areas and include a strong emphasis on service learning--thereby providing you with real-world experience--as well as with an ongoing focus on moral, ethical and Christian considerations for interpreters and translators.

-In the final year of the program, students will participate in a practicum experience in which they will be in the community as professional interpreters and translators.
-Not only will they be providing an important service to the community, they will also be acquiring valuable experience and applying what was learned in the classroom.
-The practicum is the final step of the Northwestern program before the student begins a career in interpreting and translation or proceeds to graduate study in the field.
+Not only is Northwestern's program one of just a handful at the baccalaureate level in the United States, but the college has also invested in the necessary training resources for its students.
+Translation and interpretation majors have a dedicated interpreting laboratory with 13 soundproof booths, an interpreting booth as part of the college's main venue for many public events, and portable equipment.
+In the final year of the program, you will participate in a practicum experience in which you will be in the community as a professional interpreter and translator.
+Not only will you provide an important service to the community, but you will also acquire valuable experience and apply what was learned in the classroom.
+The practicum is the final step of the Northwestern program before you begin a career in interpretation and translation or proceed to graduate study in the field.

 Student Learning Goals:

-Upon successfully attaining a B.A. in Translation and Interpretation, as student will:
+Upon successfully attaining a B.A. in translation and interpretation, you will:

-- Be able to translate general written documents from his/her B language into his/her A language at a quality level that would be acceptable at a professional level without additional major revisions or editing.
+- Be able to translate general written documents from your B language into your A language at a quality level that would be acceptable at a professional level without additional major revisions or editing.

-- Be able to translate general written documents from his/her A language into his/her B language at a quality level that would be acceptable at a professional level with a limited amount of additional revision or editing.
+- Be able to translate general written documents from your A language into your B language at a quality level that would be acceptable at a professional level with a limited amount of additional revision or editing.

-- Be able to interpret consecutively from his/her B language into his/her A language for a general speaker of that language for segments of up to one minute without major meaning errors or major omissions.
+- Be able to interpret consecutively from your B language into your A language for a general speaker of that language for segments of up to one minute without major meaning errors or major omissions.

-- Be able to interpret simultaneously from his/her B language into his/her A language for a general speaker of that language without major meaning errors or major omissions.
+- Be able to interpret simultaneously from your B language into your A language for a general speaker of that language without major meaning errors or major omissions.

-- Understand the theoretical principles of translation and interpreting and be able to apply them in his/her translation and interpreting and thereby attain goals #1 and #2.
+- Understand the theoretical principles of translation and interpretation and be able to apply them in your translation and interpretation and thereby attain goals #1 and #2.

-- Be able to sight-translate general documents from his/her B language into his/her A language.
+- Be able to sight-translate general documents from your B language into your A language.

-- Understand and be able to apply the moral and ethical considerations for translators and interpreters, as well as their role as Christians in these fields.
+- Understand and be able to apply the moral and ethical considerations for translators and interpreters, as well as your role as a Christian in these fields.

-- Be able to handle and present themselves as professional translators and interpreters as well as reacting in a professional way to demanding and uncomfortable situations and translating and interpreting assignments.
+- Be able to handle and present yourself as a professional translator and interpreter, as well as react in a professional way to demanding and uncomfortable situations and translation and interpretation assignments.

 Combined study of intermediate language and culture.
 Study of primary sources in print, audio and visual forms to develop appreciation for the ways culture in general and the language's culture in particular shape a variety of social contexts.
 Building on previously acquired ability in Spanish, continued study of language in a communicative context with considerable emphasis upon precision and expansion of linguistic skills.Prerequisite: SPA201, or placement by the foreign language placement exam.(3 credits)